paulheg/alaaarm/README.md

 > HELP!!
 I am getting spammed, the trigger URL / token got leaked.

-Don't worry, you can change the token of an alert with the command `\change_alert_token`, which leads to the old URL getting invalid and therefore you wont receive any messages from it.
+Don't worry, you can change the token of an alert with the command `/change_alert_token`, which leads to the old URL getting invalid and therefore you wont receive any messages from it.

 > What does the number next to 🗿 mean?